 DEA Judge Mark D. Dowd writes:

 “I question the sufficiency of the factual foundation for Dr. Sullivan’s expert opinion that the above prescriptions were an apparent attempt to mask scores of improper opioid prescriptions.
-The relevant medical records were not reviewed, the prescriber’s justification for the prescriptions were not considered by Dr. Sullivan, nor was the patient’s input as to the subject prescriptions considered.
+The relevant medical records were not reviewed, the prescriber’s justification for the prescriptions was not considered by Dr. Sullivan, nor was the patient’s input as to the subject prescriptions considered.
 I find Dr. Sullivan’s subject opinion, on the basis of this record, to be improperly speculative and unjustified as an expert opinion.”

 “This finding does not affect the probity of Dr. Sullivan’s opinions as to the therapeutic effect of the subject medications, their contraindication with other prescribed medications, or the justification of their prescription.”

-CDUJOE WILDING BS.
+CUDJOE WILDING BS.
 POLITICAL SCIENCE, STRATEGIC ADVISOR

 Here we are in the year 2020 and the overwhelming effects of “White Privilege” are still being levied unjustly and on the side of the privileged group.
 The above statements made by Administrative Law DEA Judge Mark Dowd are clearly reflective of his unbalanced application of the facts as it pertains to Dr. Sullivan’s questionable and problematic efforts.
 Judge Dowd himself indicates that Dr. Sullivan’s claim to be an expert in the subject matter is not supportable.